Everything You Should Know About Getting a Job Overseas

 There are many potential sources of overseas employment:

-Always bring at least 2 government ID’s including your passport, 2 ID pictures, your birth certificate or marriage certificate, updated Curriculum Vita, scholastic transcript of records and copy of your diploma.
+Always bring at least 2 government IDs, including your passport, 2 ID pictures, your birth certificate or marriage certificate, an updated curriculum vitae, a scholastic transcript of records, and a copy of your diploma.

 If they are interested in your application, they will set you up for an online interview and preliminary testing before proceeding any further.